How to Start a Business in Nevada:

 Businesses are regulated by Nevada state laws and must be registered by filing the appropriate forms with the Nevada Secretary of State.

-- LLCs require Articles of Organization, with costs starting from $75.00, and can be registered online.
+- LLCs require Articles of Organization, which costs $75.00 to file and can be registered online.

 - Limited Partnerships require a Certificate of Limited Partnership, starting at $75.00.
 These certificates can be registered online.